2024 Best Textile & Apparel Studies Schools in the Rocky Mountains Region

 When it comes to popularity, textile & apparel studies sits in the middle of the road, ranking #161 out of 395 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Textile & Apparel Studies Schools in the Rocky Mountains Region ranking.
-When you put them all together, these colleges and universities awarded 129 degrees in textile & apparel studies during the 2020-2021 academic year.
+Combined, these schools handed out 129 degrees in textile & apparel studies to qualified students.

 Your choice of textile & apparel studies school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Textile & Apparel Studies School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.